Hewing

-A German carpenter (Zimmerer) hewing a log into a beam.
+A German carpenter (Zimmermann) hewing a log into a beam.
 Note the blue chalk line snapped on the log to which the hewer works.

 In some medieval Scandinavian buildings a special method of hewing which produces a herringbone pattern on the timbers has been used (Swedish: Slinthuggning, Norwegian: Sprettejling).
 This is a modern reconstruction in Stråsjö Chapel in Hälsingland, Sweden.